philbudne/spipatjs/README.md

 Takes any number of Pattern, String, Var, or Function arguments and returns a Pattern which attempts to match each in turn.

+### pat(SFV)

+Takes a String to match, a Var object, or a function that returns a string or pattern (to match) or a boolean (which, if true matches the null string, and if false fails) and returns a Pattern.

 ### pos(NF)

-Where NF is a positive integer (or Function), matches the null string if exactly N characters have been matched so far, and otherwise fails.
+Where NF is a positive integer (or Function), matches the null string if exactly N Unicode characters have been matched so far, and otherwise fails.

 ### rpos(NF)

-Where NF is a positive integer (or Function yadda yadda), matches the null string matches the null string if exactly N characters remain to be matched, and otherwise fails.
+Where NF is a positive integer (or Function yadda yadda), matches the null string matches the null string if exactly N Unicode characters remain to be matched, and otherwise fails.

 ### rtab(NF)

-Where NF is a positive integer (or Function), matches characters from the current position until exactly N characters remain to be matched in the string.
+Where NF is a positive integer (or Function...), matches Unicode characters from the current position until exactly N characters remain to be matched in the string.
 Fails if fewer than N unmatched characters remain in the string.